 Why You Maybe Shouldn’t Upgrade a Delta Card

-With new welcome offers of up to 90,000 SkyMiles on the table, Delta and American Express are clearly looking to get new cardholders in the door.
+When Delta and American Express increase the welcome offer bonuses on the cards, they are clearly looking to get new cardholders in the door.
 But they’re also shelling existing cardholders with offers to upgrade to a higher-tier card, too.

 Should you take them up on an offer?
 It’s almost always a bad idea.
 Taking that upgrade will make you ineligible for earning a big welcome bonus offer on the same card later on.

 Let’s say you’ve got the Delta Gold SkyMiles American Express Card and get an offer via email to upgrade that card to the Delta Platinum SkyMiles American Express Card.
-More often than not, these upgrade offers pale in comparison to the elevated bonuses we often see on the suite of co-branded Delta credit cards – especially when the Platinum SkyMiles Card is offering a best-ever bonus of 90,000 SkyMiles.
+More often than not, these upgrade offers pale in comparison to the elevated bonuses we often see on the suite of co-branded Delta credit cards.

 And because of the way Amex’s application rules work, even if you have the Delta Gold Card, you would still be eligible to apply for the outright Delta Platinum card and earn the full welcome offer bonus – as long as you haven’t earned the bonus on that card previously.